ColdSteamyShower/AI.Project1/README.md

 an issue where I was not able to remove objects correctly, and found a work-around using iterators.
 I'm aware that a linked list is not the most effective way to do this assignment, but it worked as a last-minute settlement.

+Strangely, the heuristic functions have a very difficult time completing for larger map sizes.
+Is this supposed to happen or did I mess up?
+Heuristic Functions do not seem to be A*